 Horsford Range is the home of the Smallburgh Rifle & Pistol Club.
 Having been a 500 yard range for many years the range certificate was lost due to new land owners removing our safety zone agreements with adjoining land in 1996.

 After many years of hard work we now have a none safety zone 100m fullbore range with clay shooting options.
 Our Police approved guest day is on the Third Sunday morning of each month were you can find out more.

-Leave Norwich on the Reepham Road at the new roundabout turn right continue until you see a roundabout turning left in to Horsford Village.
-After apx One Mile you will enter the village of Horsford follow the road through the village until you approach a cross road's at the end of the built-up area.
+Leave Norwich on the Reepham Road then at the new roundabout turn right continue until you cross the new NDR continue until you see a roundabout turning left in to Horsford Village.
+When you will enter the village of Horsford follow the road through the village until you approach a cross road's at the end of the built-up area.
 Turn RIGHT in to Green Lane and follow it for apx 100m when you will see a turning to the left.
 You may pass the red flag at this point only - continue to the parking area.

 SHOOTING PROGRAM.
 (We shoot on the 1, 3 & 4 Weekend) Smallburgh Shoots in BLUE *

 1 Saturday AM – FREE Reserved for SR&PC for future use

 1 Saturday PM – SR&PC Full-bore Rifle 1.30 pm start

 1 Sunday AM – SR&PC Clay shoot then Pistol shoot apx 11.00 hrs

 1 Sunday PM – FREE Reserved for SR&PC for future use

 2 Saturday AM - FREE Reserved for SR&PC for future use